gcanti/redux-tcomb/README.md

 - actions are naked (*), immutables and type checked
 - state is naked (*), immutable and type checked
-- actions are defined as [tcomb](https://github.com/gcanti/tcomb) structs, this means that constructors can be used as **action creators**

 (*) work like regular objects and arrays

+**Note**.
+Actions are defined as [tcomb](https://github.com/gcanti/tcomb) structs, this means that constructors can be used as action creators.

 ## Secondary goals

 - get rid of constants
 - get rid of `switch`
-- get rid of action creators if possible (not yet achieved)

 # Is this slow?